Pipe Expansion Loops on the Piping or Pipeline Systems

 Piping Expansion loops are categorized into different styles:

 Ideally, loops shall be located centered between pipe anchors with equal legs on either side of the anchor.
-Symmetrical loops are advantageous to absorb an equal amount of expansion from both directions.
+Symmetrical loops are advantageous in absorbing an equal amount of expansion from both directions.

 When this isn’t practical make legs on either side of the anchor as equal as possible.